hugomflavio/actel/cran-comments.md

   directly, it is a necessary "suggested" package of ggplot2, and I want to ensure that it is installed.

+* On resubmission: Fixed url that had been moved permanently as per the incoming checks.

 ## Test environments